epinio/epinio/docs/decisions/adr-extend-application-manifest.md

 `/namespaces/:namespace/applications/:app/part/:part`.

-This endpoint is extended with a new allowed part value `manifest`, which, when requested delivers a `text/plain` result containing the application manifest serialized into its final form.
+This endpoint is extended with a new allowed part value `manifest`, which, when requested delivers a `application/octet-stream` result containing the application manifest serialized into its final form.

 The chosen form is the YAML-formatted manifest currently written by the Epinio CLI.

+This matches the behaviour of the existing part `values`, both in content format, and content type.

 ### Extended Application CRD